Stock market today: Wall Street rises to soften the blow of its 3rd straight losing month

-NEW YORK (AP) — Wall Street is rising Tuesday to take a bit of the edge off another losing month.
+NEW YORK (AP) — Wall Street rose Tuesday to take a bit of the edge off another losing month.

-Most of the market was higher after indexes swayed between small gains and losses through the morning, and four out of five stocks in the S&P 500 were climbing.
+Most stocks ended up climbing after indexes swayed between small gains and losses through the morning, and more than 80% of the stocks in the S&P 500 strengthened.

-Arista Networks was one of the strongest forces pushing up on the S&P 500 and climbed 14% after also reporting stronger profit for the summer than Wall Street had forecast.
-Analysts were raising their estimates for future growth on expectations that company will benefit from the artificial-intelligence boom.
+Arista Networks was one of the strongest forces pushing the S&P 500 upward and climbed 14% after also reporting stronger profit for the summer than Wall Street had forecast.
+Analysts raised their estimates for future growth following the report on expectations the company will benefit from the artificial-intelligence boom.

-The majority of big U.S. companies has reported stronger profit for the summer than expected, and Caterpillar joined them.
-But the heavy machinery maker’s stock sank 6.3% after analysts focused on a slowdown in orders and growing inventories at dealers.
+The majority of big U.S. companies has reported stronger profit for the summer than expected, and Caterpillar also joined them.
+But the heavy machinery maker’s stock sank 6.7% after analysts focused on a slowdown in orders and growing inventories at dealers.

-Even though the big companies in the S&P 500 appear to be on track to report higher earnings for the first time in a year, the main index of Wall Street’s health is still heading for a loss of 2.2% for the month.
-That would be its third straight monthly drop, the longest losing streak since the COVID-19 pandemic froze the global economy at the start of 2020.
+Even though the big companies in the S&P 500 appear to be on track to report higher earnings for the first time in a year, the main index of Wall Street’s health still closed October with a loss of 2.2% for the month.
+That's its third straight monthly drop, the longest losing streak since the COVID-19 pandemic froze the global economy at the start of 2020.

 A big reason for the weakness has been the swift rise in Treasury yields in the bond market.
-The 10-year Treasury yield, which is the centerpiece of the bond market, has jumped from less than 3.50% during the spring to more than 5% earlier this month, touching its highest level since 2007.
+The 10-year Treasury yield, which is the centerpiece of the bond market, has jumped from less than 3.50% during the spring to more than 5% recently, touching its highest level since 2007.

 Higher yields knock down prices for stocks and other investments, while slowing the overall economy and adding pressure on the entire financial system.

-The 10-year Treasury yield slipped to 4.87% from 4.89% late Monday, and much of Wall Street is focused on what's coming Wednesday afternoon.
+The 10-year Treasury yield ticked higher to 4.90% from 4.89% late Monday, and much of Wall Street is focused on what's coming Wednesday afternoon.
 That's when the Federal Reserve will make its latest announcement on interest rates.

-The Fed has already pulled its main overnight interest rate above 5.25%, its highest level since 2001.
+The Fed has already pulled its main overnight interest rate above 5.25% to its highest level since 2001.
 It's been saying it will make upcoming moves based on what data say about inflation and the job market, where the worry is that too-strong growth could give inflation more fuel.

 The data “points to a disappointingly gradual moderation,” according to EY Chief Economist Gregory Daco, and wage growth remains above the Fed's comfort level.